 The Orton-Gillingham method to reading is a language-based, multisensory, structured, sequential, and flexible approach that teaches the basics of word formation.
-The Orton-Gillingham method utilizes the three teaching/learning styles with which people learn - visual, auditory and kinesthetic.
+This method utilizes the three teaching/learning styles with which people learn - visual, auditory and kinesthetic.

 In the links below you will find information about the Orton-Gillingham method, what it is and where it came from, as well as a history on Dr. Samuel Orton and Dr. Anna Gillingham.
-You can also see exactly how reading is taught in a classroom setting using this multi-sensory approach, or sample a 30-day trial from Reading Horizons Discovery or Elevate, which is an Orton-Gillingham-based reading software program.
+You can also see exactly how reading is taught in a classroom setting using this multi-sensory approach.

 History of the Orton-Gillingham Method - A brief history of the Orton-Gillingham approach to reading that explains how the teaching methods of Dr. Samuel Orton and Dr. Anna Gillingham came together.
 It also talks about why the Orton-Gillingham method works so well for struggling readers and those with dyslexia and other learning disorders.